Zeden19/smash-mapping-2.0/ideas.md

 Find current location and set it to the default when user visits page

 # PRIOIRTY
+Fix tablet support
 Fix search players being bad
 bookmark reminder (make this a overlay)
 Make video
+Use cookies to query data